Anger and grief as Pakistan buries students massacred at school

 Sharif came to power last year promising to negotiate peace with the Taliban, but those efforts failed, weakening his position and prompting the army to launch an air-and-ground operation against insurgents along the Afghan border.

-Despite the well-publicized crackdown, the military has been accused of being too lenient toward militants who critics say are used to carry out the army's bidding in places such as the disputed Kashmir region and Afghanistan.
+Despite the well-publicised crackdown, the military has been accused of being too lenient towards militants who critics say are used to carry out the army's bidding in places such as the disputed Kashmir region and Afghanistan.

 The military denies the accusations.